kakilian/jubilant-octo-robot/README.md

 And legit, those cat people out there, - do talk to their furryballs of love, so why not talk to Chesire and his journey through this awesome Quiz.

 ## My Process:
-I started thinking about the questions that would be not only easy, also fun facts - and maybe something to take away from the experience.
+I started thinking about the questions that should be not only easy, also fun facts - and maybe something to take away from the experience.

 I also realized that I needed to make random questions and have a least 20 or so questions, only to give a 10 question quiz.
 I have also realized that I needed to make it responsive to the user, by being a multi-choice answer questions.
 Anyone who can read will be able to enjoy the experience.
 I also want it to have a cheeky fun factor - which is the shaodw of my choosen host for this project quiz. please let me introduce you to the oh so famous "Chesire" who is ridiculously funny and can have his annoying moments for Alice herself which is trying to find her way though an amaze of misunderstandings, with pretty much little help from our cat "Chesire".